cisdeli/projetoWebDev/README.md

 * As mentioned in the [Project Description](#Project-Description), some Functionalities such as ADM and Sign Up logic were not added because there is no backend.
 * Some features are outputted through alerts, make sure to keep them enable to get all functionalities.
 * Login logic was developed using a mock object.
 All operations are based on the credential ID.
 ADM IDs are odd numbers and client ones are even numbers.
+* To login use any of the credentials in _src/components/authentication/mockCreds.json_.
+Feel free to add any more credentials, just make sure to keep them in the same format as the ones already in the file.
+* ADM page can be accessed via login by clicking on the ADM name in red.
 * Login functionality was implemented only as an example of interation with JS.
 It is **COMPLETLY NOT SAFE**, please check [Comments](#Comments) session to read more about this.
 * Session Storage was used to share data between components (cart, checkout, itemPage, uniqueFeat, grid and login components).